orchest/orchest/docs/source/user_guide/services.rst

   only the `http` protocol is supported.
 The URL(s) through which you can connect to an externally reachable service is shown in the service settings and the pipeline editor, through the "SERVICES" button.
+- **preserve base path**: Some applications use relative paths when it comes to handling URLS, e.g. for web page assets such as images, javascript code, css.
+  Others will expect the base path to be preserved when being proxied.
+The need for toggling this is based on the specific application at hand, and it's only of interest for external connectivity.

   .. figure:: ../img/services-pointer.png
     :width: 600